orchestr7/ktoml/README.md

     val someBooleanProperty: Boolean,
     val table1: Table1,
     val table2: Table2,
     @SerialName("gradle-libs-like-property")
     val kotlinJvm: GradlePlugin
 )

 @Serializable
 data class Table1(
-    // nullable values, from toml you can pass null/nil/empty value to this kind of a field val property1: Long?,
+    // nullable property, from toml input you can pass "null"/"nil"/"empty" value (no quotes needed) to this field val property1: Long?,
-    // please note, that according to the specification of toml integer values should be represented with Long val property2: Long,
+    // please note, that according to the specification of toml integer values should be represented with Long,
+    // but we allow to use Int/Short/etc. Just be careful with overflow val property2: Byte,
-    // no need to pass this value as it has the default value and is NOT REQUIRED val property3: Long = 5
+    // no need to pass this value in the input as it has the default value and so it is NOT REQUIRED val property3: Short = 5
 )

 @Serializable
 data class Table2(
     val someNumber: Long,
     @SerialName("akuleshov7.com")
-    val inlineTable: InlineTable,
+    val inlineTable: NestedTable,
-    val otherNumber: Double
+    val otherNumber: Double,
+    // Char in a manner of Java/Kotlin is not supported in TOML, because single quotes are used for literal strings.
+    // However, ktoml supports reading Char from both single-char string and from it's integer code val charFromString: Char,
+    val charFromInteger: Char
+)

+@Serializable
+data class NestedTable(
+    val name: String,
+    @SerialName("configurationList")
+    val overriddenName: List<String?>
 )

 @Serializable